Q. What are the terms of the NeighborhoodLIFT funding?

 Q. What first mortgage lenders are eligible to participate in the NeighborhoodLIFT program?

-A. A complete list of participating partner lenders is available here (CLICK HERE).
+A. A complete list of participating partner lenders is available.
+Click Here for lenders list.

 Q. What is homebuyer education and how do I get it?

 A. Homebuyer education is an eight-hour class that teaches about the home buying process.
+It can be completed in person or online.
 Homebuyer education must be provided by a HUD-Approved Housing Counseling Agency that has adopted the National Industry Standards for Homeownership Education and Counseling.
-More information and a list of approved providers can be found HERE [wp-svg-icons icon=”file-4″ wrap=”i”].
+View list of NeighborhoodLIFT-approved providers.
+Click Here for homebuyer education provider list.

 Q. I have a homebuyer education certificate from an agency that is not HUD Approved.
 Will that be accepted?

 A. No. Only homebuyer education certificates from HUD-Approved Housing Counseling Agencies that have adopted the National Industry Standards are eligible for NeighborhoodLIFT funds.
-(CLICK HERE [wp-svg-icons icon=”file-4″ wrap=”i”])
+View list of NeighborhoodLIFT-approved providers.
+Click Here for homebuyer education provider list.

 Q. Can I own another home and still qualify for the NeighborhoodLIFT program?